 In order to bring the risk of re-identification below the determined threshold, some transformations were required on the dataset.
-The transformations are described based on the fields used in the risk measurement.
-In all cases, modifications to these fields are applied to all other linked fields, e.g. where concomitant medication start date is suppressed, concomitant medication end date will also be suppressed as it is a linked field.
+The transformations are described based on the indirect identifiers used in the risk measurement.
+In all cases, modifications to these indirect identifiers are applied to all other linked fields, e.g. where country is suppressed, fields containing brand- or region-specific drug names will also be suppressed as they are linked to geography.